KPop Demon Hunters: Fandom

-The film has been noted as a cultural phenomenon by a variety of media outlets, many highlighting the film's soundtrack, characters, and story, as well as homages to anime and representation of fandom and Asian cultures.
-Others noted that following the film's release, dance sequences went "viral on TikTok" and social media was flooded with fanart of characters from the film.
+KPop Demon Hunters has been noted as a cultural phenomenon by a variety of media outlets, many highlighting the soundtrack, characters, and story, as well as homages to anime and representation of fandom and Asian cultures.
+Others noted that dance sequences had become popular on the social media platform TikTok, and that fanart had flooded other social media websites.
 Within South Korea, fans called the fandom "KeDeHun".
-The film's success was also seen as a "watershed moment for representation" of Asian characters in pop culture, with children not having to look to "Pixar or Disney princesses for costume inspiration."
+The film's success was also seen as a success for its representation of Asian characters in pop culture, with children not having to look to "Pixar or Disney princesses for costume inspiration".

-BBC News reported on dance classes themed on K-pop, particularly songs from the film, in Belfast, and said that K-pop has gained increased visiblity thanks to the film's success.
-Alex Vadukul of New York Times noted that an intense fandom had formed around Huntrix and the Saja Boys, and noted that May Hong, who voices Mira, said it was "crazy being on the receiving end of [the film's] fandom.
-Yvonne Kim of The Atlantic said that the film transforms fandom "from a hobby into an action of creation".
-She added that the film acknowledges the "sometimes-parasitic relationship between artist and listener" and the "unilateral power" of performers" and said that the film's fans are not different from "real-life, ordinary people who devote themselves to K-pop".
+BBC News reported on dance classes themed on K-pop, particularly songs from the film, in Belfast, and said that K-pop has gained increased visibility.
+Alex Vadukul of The New York Times noted that an intense fandom had formed around Huntrix and the Saja Boys, and noted that May Hong, who voices Mira, said it was "crazy being on the receiving end of [the film's] fandom."
+Yvonne Kim of The Atlantic said that KPop Demon Hunters transforms fandom "from a hobby into an action of creation".
+She added that it acknowledges the "sometimes-parasitic relationship between artist and listener" and the "unilateral power" of performers, and said that the fans are not different from their real-life counterparts.

-There has been an internet challenge involving ramen noodles, based on ramyun eaten by Rumi, Zoey, and Mira, while singing the song "How It's Done", during the film.
+There has been an internet challenge involving ramen noodles, based on ramyun eaten by Rumi, Zoey, and Mira, while singing the song "How It's Done".
 It was reported that this resulted in severe burns and hospitalization among some fans who tried to recreate this scene, with doctors and hospitals warning about the dangers of eating instant noodles in extremely hot water, suggesting people eat the noodles more carefully.
-During the 2025 Halloween season, KPop Demon Hunters-related costumes saw significant popularity, with Google searches for costumes of the film's characters dominating search rankings, and with costumes from major retailers like Spirit Halloween quickly becoming sold out.
+During the 2025 Halloween season, KPop Demon Hunters-related costumes saw significant popularity, with Google searches for costumes of the characters dominating search rankings, and with costumes from major retailers like Spirit Halloween quickly becoming sold out.
 Local news media from across the United States similarly noted the high popularity of KPop Demon Hunters costumes.